 • Applications, Algorithms, and Decision-making

-The Special Focus of this year’s STRATUS 2020 is “GeoHAZARDS and other EXTREME EVENTS”.
+The Special Focus of the STRATUS 2021 is “GeoHAZARDS and other EXTREME EVENTS”.
 We especially invite participants that are interested in sharing their insight, latest research and technical challenges to engage in scientific and practical conversations to identify collaborative partners for facing the complex challenges under extreme conditions with holistic approaches in designing and testing integrated UAV mission planning, information gathering and decision making for extreme conditions, rapid response or emergency management.

-Our 2020 STRATUS Conference Program includes both oral and poster sessions, student prizes for best paper/poster, breaks for networking, browsing exhibits, live demonstrations, and a field trip.
-Thanks to our sponsors, we try to keep the conference affordable and hope to be able to offer the registration near last year’s registration costs (~200 US$; field trip and/or tutorials require a separate registration).
+Our Program includes both oral and poster sessions, student prizes for best paper/poster, breaks for networking, browsing exhibits, live demonstrations, and a field trip.
+Thanks to our sponsors, we try to keep the conference affordable and hope to be able to offer the registration near last year’s registration costs (~200 US$; field trip and/or tutorials require separate registration).

 • University at Buffalo (UB)